lenneTech/lennelearning/README.md

 2. Declarate the new component inside the academy.module.ts file.
 3. Add the sectionname to the \_section-array in the section.service.ts file.
 4. Add the sectionname to each \_entryPoints-Object in the entry-point.service.ts file.
 5. Add objects to the cheatsheets and links arrays (inside section.component.ts file) in which the sectionname is declared as a property for an array and fill the array with useful links or cheatsheets related to the section topic.
-You have to do this even if you want to add any links or anything to the cheatsheet array.
+You have to do this even if you want don't to add any links or anything to the cheatsheet array.
 6. Add a path to the new component in the academy-routing.module.ts file.
 7. Inside the new generated component.html file you remove everything and start by adding a section with some directives:
    `<section [pageTitle]="'Sectionname'" [seoTitle]="'ltacademy - Sectionname'" [seoDescription]="'Lerne Sectionname mithilfe der ltacademy.'" [seoKeywords]="'sectionname, academy, online, learning, platform'" > `